adamhatton/pp2-colour-match/README.md

 After restesting, this produced a much better experience on Firefox and did not impact the playback on other browsers.

 **Repeat Sound Not Playing**

-During development I found a bug that when the animation was being shown and a colour was repeated, the sound would repeat (due to the length of the audio file).
+During development I found a bug that when the animation was being shown and a colour was repeated, the sound would not repeat correctly (due to the length of the audio file).
 Initially, I was playing the sound by just calling play() on the element:
 ~~~
 document.getElementById(`${colour}-sound`).play();
 ~~~
 In order to fix this bug I researched how to play overlapping sounds and found that I needed multiple audio objects containing the same sound.
-I created 2 versions of each sound and added these to an array for all my sounds.
+I created 2 versions of each sound and added these to an array containing all my sounds.
 I then created 2 variables to be used when playing the sound which would be assigned values from the sounds array.
 These were set so that when one sound is being played and the button is pressed again, the original sound gets paused and the second version of the sound is played, as below:
 ~~~
             if (button.getAttribute('data-colour') === 'red') {
                 sound1 = sounds[0];